Blog>Cost Guides>Glastonbury at home cost guide

 If you’re thinking that creating the buzz of your favourite festival at home is a big ask, you’ll need to be a little bit more creative.

 We’d recommend putting a list together of all the things without which Glastonbury just wouldn’t be Glastonbury.
 Maybe it’s the smells, the scuzzy toilets, the mud or the rain.
-Then, think about how you can create each of these things at home.
-Thinking outside of the box is a must!
+Then, think about how you can create each of these things at home (well, maybe not the toilets!).

 Item | Unit | Cost - low | Cost - high | Typical cost |